 The woman succinctly speaks the truth to David.
 The corruption that Adam brought to humanity is death.
 We all die.
 Death cannot be undone; its water spilled on the ground and cannot be gathered up again.

 Yet, she is also speaking of the mercy of God.
 In that, though the justice needed for sin is death, and justice delayed is not just.
 God is indeed merciful.
 Remember in the garden, He said in the day you do it you shall die.
 Yet this woman knows the mercy available to all, God does not take a life.

 She goes on to say He devises plans.
 This is a veiled inference to Jesus and the mercy He worked at the cross.
 The Bible says Jesus tasted death for every man.
 His banished ones… Those with a blood-guilt upon them waiting for the avenger of blood are free to go.
 That’s you and I with our sin… We are not yet cast out from Him.

 If we were cast out, we would have no hope at all.

 Yet we’re not.
 We’re still alive.
 We can still be reconciled.
 While we draw breath, we can still approach God to seek remission of sins.

-That latter is more a representation of the exile we place on ourselves.
-When we sin, our sin keeps ourselves separated from God.
-As it was for Abalsom, is is like we are in exile.
+The latter is more a representation of the exile we place on ourselves.
+When we sin, our sin keeps us separated from God.
+As it was for Abalsom, it is like we are in exile.

 Don’t ever be tricked into thinking your own sin is so bad or shameful that you cannot go to God about it.
 Jesus died for each of us to make that way clear.